picocomputer/picocomputer.github.io/docs/source/api.rst

 .. c:type:: int int16_t
 .. c:type:: unsigned int uint16_t
-.. c:type:: uint16_t vram_ptr
+.. c:type:: uint16_t xram_ptr

-$00 zvstack
+$00 zxstack
 -----------
-.. c:function:: void zvstack(void);
+.. c:function:: void zxstack(void);

-Abandon the vstack by resetting the pointer.
+Abandon the xstack by resetting the pointer.
 Not needed for normal operation, but some performance tricks can be achieved.
 This is the only operation that doesn't require waiting for completion.

 $01 open
 --------